Edgewood Chemical Activity (ECA)

 The Army has used portions of the Bush River Area since 1918 for training, testing and disposal activities as well as chemical storage.
 The 500-acre site consists of wooded areas, open storage yards, warehouses, and storage igloos.
 Current activities at the Bush River Area involve storage of bulk chemical agents and wastes.

 On 02 October 1998 the Army awarded a systems contract for the Aberdeen Chemical Agent Disposal Facility (ABCDF), which will destroy the mustard agent stockpile stored at the Edgewood Area of APG.
 The $306 million contract has been awarded to Bechtel National, Inc. of San Francisco, Calif., for the design completion, construction, equipment procurement and installation, systemization, operation, and closure of the facility.
-The Aberdeen Chemical Agent Disposal Facility will destroy the mustard agent using a technology known as neutralization followed by biodegradation.
-The facility will be built adjacent to the chemical agent storage yard , where the steel containers are currently stored in a secure and restricted area.
+The Aberdeen Chemical Agent Disposal Facility destroyed the mustard agent using a technology known as neutralization followed by biodegradation.
+The facility was built adjacent to the chemical agent storage yard , where the steel containers were stored in a secure and restricted area.

 CURRENT SUMMARY SCHEDULE FOR THE ABERDEEN CHEMICAL AGENT DISPOSAL FACILITY EVENT DATE Contract Award 1998 Final Facility Design/ Construction 1998 - 2003 Systemization 2002 - 2004 Pilot Testing 2004 - 2005 Disposal Operations 2005 - 2006 Facility Closure 2006 - 2007